xumingming/storm-wiki/Command-line-client.md

 This page describes all the commands that are possible with the "storm" command line client.
+To learn how to set up your "storm" client to talk to a remote cluster, follow the instructions in [[Setting up a development environment]].

 These commands are:

 1. jar
 1. kill